northeast-kansas-library-system/next/source/procedures/covid.closure.rst

 Go to *Home > Tools* and open the "News" Tools

 .. image:: ../images/covid.close.0110.png
+   :alt: Screenshot of where to find "News" on the tools page

 Find the news item titled "COVID-19 Closures and information" and click on "Edit"

 .. image:: ../images/covid.close.0120.png
+   :alt: Screenshot of where to find the COVID news and the edit button

 Click on the *<>* icon to edit the raw html of the news Item

 .. image:: ../images/covid.close.0130.png
+   :alt: Screenshot of where to find the raw HTML button

 Find the spot in the existing news items where the library you are closing will fit alphabetically and insert: